Dts0/boot.img-for-xiaomi9/README.md

   fastboot reboot
   ```

-  this will work with magisk 7.1.1,
+  this will work with Magisk Manager 7.1.1,
   to download it,visit [Latest Magisk Manager.apk](https://github.com/topjohnwu/Magisk/releases)